tyler36/favicon/readme.md

 - A single SVG icon with a light/dark version for modern browsers
 - 180×180 PNG image for Apple devices
 - Web app manifest with 192×192 and 512×512 PNG icons for Android devices
+- Web app should include maskable version with padding, safe zone is 409x409